Wait! Don’t start yet! Put some –appropriate- music on first!

 They say it is the most erotic island to explore with your other half, I will say that some of that love will be with Milos itself.

 1. Take an island tour around Milos, with Thalassitra (thalassitra-sailing.com), a replica of the dominant early 20thcentury, traditional Milos craft, which will take you to the famous Kleftiko, the paradise of Polyegos and so many other beautiful bays.
-The captain cooks for you on board, ten authentic island dishes in Sifnos’ clay dishes, while Roris tells you stories and myths about these places with great interest.
+The captain cooks for you onboard, ten authentic island dishes in Sifnos’ clay dishes, while Roris tells you stories and myths about these places with great interest.

 2. Lose sense of time between the paved, picturesque alleys and the traditional white houses with the colorful windows of Plaka, the capital of Milos.
-Built on the top of a hillside, so as to be protected from pirates, with magnificent views of the bay of Milos from its “balcony”, Marmara, it gives you one of the most charming sunsets.
+Built on the top of a hillside, to be protected from pirates, with magnificent views of the bay of Milos from its “balcony”, Marmara, it gives you one of the most charming sunsets.
 Do not forget to visit the sand museum to find out how many different shades, the sand can have in different parts of the world.
 The geologist Asteris Paplomatas, with such a passion – you rarely meet – for what he does, travels you through the magic of sand grains and his creations.

 *Extra Tip: In Milos’ Archaeological Museum, housed in a beautiful neoclassical building of Ernst Ziller in Plaka, there is a copy of Aphrodite of Milos, which is currently exhibited at the Louvre Museum in Paris.

 3. Take a break at Paleos.
-With an aristocratic interior and the most hospitable courtyard, in Paleos you will relax while tasting some (or more) of the handmade sweets, syrups and delicious ice creams.
-Do not leave without tasting karpouzopita and sweet koufeto, the two exclusive Milos’ specialties.
-However, I previously tasted the salty, “ladenia”, of Kimolos origin, a delicious feast of bread dough, fresh tomato and olive oil!
+With an aristocratic interior and the most hospitable courtyard, in Paleos you will relax while tasting some (or more) of the handmade sweets, syrups, and delicious ice creams.
+Do not leave without tasting karpouzopita and sweet koufeto, the two exclusive Milos specialties.
+However, I previously tasted the salty, “ladenia”, of Kimolos origin, a delicious feast of bread dough, fresh tomato, and olive oil!

 4. Feel like you have put your foot on the moon, enjoying Sarakiniko, very early in the morning, when it has not yet been flooded by hordes of tourists.
-Its volcanic eroded, all-white rocks penetrate into the emerald sea, forming caves and a contrast of white and blue, just like the colors of our country.
+Its volcanic eroded, all-white rocks penetrate into the emerald sea, forming caves and contrast of white and blue, just like the colors of our country.
 It was named after pirates who used it as a shelter.
 This lunar landscape is one of the most beautiful visual pleasures for stone lovers and not only.

-5. Eat at Bariello restaurant in the village of Tripiti, one of the 7 villages of the island.
+5. Eat at Bariello restaurant in the village of Tripiti, one of the 7 villages on the island.
 Whether you choose to sit at the tables in the picturesque little square with incredible views of the sunset and the bay of Milos, the stone-built old-style chambers, or even the small veranda, this romantic restaurant will please you both visually and tastefully.
 The owner Takis Loukakis has created a menu from many parts of Greece and beyond.
 Note also that they cook using their own organic vegetables and they also breed freely farmed roosters and rabbits (which they make with mandarin and Vinsanto).
-Certainly, try thezucchini and his original ice creams.
+Certainly, try the zucchini and his original ice creams.

 6. Add some color to your day, with a visit to “Klima”, the most picturesque of all the traditional fishing villages of Milos and deservedly the most photographed.
-The multicolored “Syrmata”, dug into the volcanic rocks, consisted of storage areas for fishermen’s boats during winter, forms a unique painting.
+The multicolored “Syrmata”, dug into the volcanic rocks, which consisted of storage areas for fishermen’s boats during winter, forms a unique painting.